How do I obtain an evaluation of my qualifications for salary purposes?

 | Certified copy of transcript on file

-Payments can be made by cheque or money order in Canadian funds payable to the The Alberta Teachers’ Association.
+Payments can be made by cheque, money order or credit card in Canadian funds payable to the The Alberta Teachers’ Association.
 Cash is also accepted for walk-in applicants.
-For credit card payments, please contact TQS for instructions.
 Should you discontinue your evaluation request, a non-refundable fee of $20 will be retained and applied to future evaluation charges.

 How long can it take to process an evaluation?